MarkDickinson/shell_scripts/security-audit/README.md

   processing server, default is 14 days before considered obsolete but may be overidden on a per server basis with number of days actually configured in the custom file as (N) shown after the snapshot date

-## Planned enhancements

-Planned for version 0.17
-* Use of 'include' files.
-As individual server files are getting very large, it is intended to permit include files, fr examle a individual server custom file could 'include ssh, include bacula, include common_sudoers etc. to import common file/network/configuration overrides for those applications rather than every individual configuration file needing to have them coded.